The Village (2004 film): Box office

+Critical response

-On Rotten Tomatoes, a review aggregator website, the film has an approval rating of 43% based on 218 reviews and an average rating of 5.4/10.
+On Rotten Tomatoes, a review aggregator website, the film has an approval rating of 43% based on 220 reviews, with an average rating of 5.4/10.
 The site's critics' consensus reads, "The Village is appropriately creepy, but Shyamalan's signature twist ending disappoints."
-At Metacritic, the film holds a score of 44 out of 100 based on 40 reviews, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade "C" on scale of A+ to F.
+At Metacritic, the film holds a score of 44 out of 100 based on 40 critics, indicating "mixed or average reviews".
+Audiences surveyed by CinemaScore gave the film an average grade of "C" on scale of A+ to F scale.

 Roger Ebert gave the film one star and wrote: "The Village is a colossal miscalculation, a movie based on a premise that cannot support it, a premise so transparent it would be laughable were the movie not so deadly solemn ...
 To call the ending an anticlimax would be an insult not only to climaxes but to prefixes.
 It's a crummy secret, about one step up the ladder of narrative originality from It was all a dream.
 It's so witless, in fact, that when we do discover the secret, we want to rewind the film so we don't know the secret anymore."
 Ebert named the film the tenth worst film of 2004 and subsequently put it on his "Most Hated" list.
 There were also comments that the film, while raising questions about conformity in a time of "evil," did little to "confront" those themes.
 Slate's Michael Agger commented that Shyamalan was continuing in a pattern of making "sealed-off movies that [fall] apart when exposed to outside logic."

 The movie had a number of admirers.
 Critic Jeffrey Westhoff commented that though the film had its shortcomings, these did not necessarily render it a bad movie, and that "Shyamalan's orchestration of mood and terror is as adroit as ever."

-Philip Horne of The Daily Telegraph in a later review noted "this exquisitely crafted allegory of American soul-searching seems to have been widely misunderstood."
+In France, the Cahiers du cinéma praised the movie, putting it in second place (tie) in their 2004 annual top list.
+Some other French film critics shared their enthusiasm, such as Le Monde, which described the film as a "horrific post-9/11 fable", "a political film disguised as fantasy, a work of great beauty shot through with primal anxieties and universal aspirations".
+But the general reception of the film remains mixed: Libération called it a "Jansenist turnip", which "pretends to worry about the isolationism of its ass-benitent heroes, but shows above all that it understands their fears and feels sympathy for them"; and Télérama described the filmmaker as "once again taking himself for Hitchcock".